 - 1. Only percent of natural water is available for human consumption. - 2.
 The process of changing water into its vapour is called . - 3. is built on rivers to regulate water flow and distribute water. - 4.
 Water levels in rivers increase greatly during . - 5.
-Water cycle is also called as .

-- 1. Water present in rivers, lakes and ponds is unfit for use by human beings. - Seas are formed when the water table meets the land surface. - 3 The evaporation of water takes place only in sunlight. - 4.
+Water cycle is also called as . - III.True or False.
+If False, give the correct statement - 1.
+Water present in rivers, lakes and ponds is unfit for use by human beings. - 2.
+Seas are formed when the water table meets the land surface. - 3 The evaporation of water takes place only in sunlight. - 4.
 Condensation results in the formation of dew on grass. - 5.
 Sea water can be used for irrigation as such.